27 October 2016

 This example reveals two weaknesses of the maturity model approach when allied to software architecture.

 Firstly, there are dangers in making too many assumptions of what constitutes the “final state” of maturity.
-This may vary depending on circumstances so the progression described in a model will not always be valid.
+This tends to vary between different systems in the real world.
 Even critics of the CMM pointed out that process maturity is not necessarily mandatory for successful software development.

 Secondly, problems cannot always be defined in terms of a linear progression.
 A maturity model should be able to demonstrate meaningful evolution by describing the value that is added with each stage.
-This can become quite contrived when describing a software architecture where there isn’t always a meaningful progression, only a binary flip between “delivered” and “in progress”.
+This can become quite contrived as systems don’t always evolve along a clear, linear path.

-Maturity models can cloud debate and obscure understanding of technical nuance.
-They frame debate in terms of the level to aim for, where the most appropriate solution often involves a blend of one or more of levels.
-It can also be more appropriate to tackle the levels in a different order to the ones proscribed, or exclude some entirely.
+Maturity models can also cloud debate and obscure understanding of technical nuance.
+They frame development in terms of an arbitrary level to aim for, where the most appropriate solution often involves a more nuanced blend of capabilities.

 Creating arbitrary models